This post will address the common bodily postpartum healing challenges new moms and seasoned mothers experience.

 It is definitely one of the more intense bodily postpartum recovery experiences out there.

-Unfortunately though, the recovery period for a C Section may at times prove to be a little more complicated than a vaginal one.
+Unfortunately, the recovery period for a C Section may sometimes be a little more complicated.

 Women who have a cesarean delivery (C-section) will have a surgical wound that needs to heal.